 The Alzheimer's Disease Center is one of 32 centers funded by the National Institute on Aging to evaluate patients and conduct scientific research into the causes of Alzheimer's disease.
 An interdisciplinary research team pools its talents to study the nature of Alzheimer's from many vantage points.
 Our research contributes to improved diagnosis, caregiving techniques, and medical interventions.

-The North Texas Traumatic Brain Injury Model System (NT-TBIMS) brings together UT Southwestern, Parkland Hospital and Baylor University Medical Center to provide outstanding clinical care and cutting-edge research in the field of traumatic brain injury (TBI).
+The North Texas Traumatic Brain Injury Model System (NT-TBIMS) brings together UT Southwestern, Parkland Health & Hospital System and Baylor University Medical Center to provide outstanding clinical care and cutting-edge research in the field of traumatic brain injury (TBI).
 The TBI Center pools the efforts and talents of a multidisciplinary team at UT Southwestern.